alvinng4/Gravity-Simulator/README.md

 Click *once* after you see the green loading bar showing "Ready to start!".
 You should then see the main menu.
-Simply select a system to start.
+From there, simply select a system to start.
+See [controls](#controls) for basic controls.

 This online demo is built with the pygbag package.